 - Contract terms

-But as you grow, separating and clearly defining the roles of the two teams will allow each to focus on what they do best, and help your business reach new heights.
+But as you grow, separating and clearly defining the roles of the two teams will allow each to focus on what they do best, making your sales efforts more efficient and helping your business reach new heights.

 Business Development Titles

 Business development roles don't end with BDRs.
 Here are some business development titles to hire for: